 1513 SW 8th St, Miami, FL 33135

-It’s been said that a lot of anti-Castro political dissidents would meet at Versailles and discuss politics or even revolutionary plans over coffee and good food.
+It’s been said that a lot of anti-Castro political dissidents would meet at Versailles and discuss politics or even revolutionary plans over coffee.

 3555 SW 8th St, Miami, FL 33135

 The Wynwood Walls are one of the foremost centers for urban graffiti in the country.
 Here, graffiti transcends “street art” and becomes something else entirely.
 Originally a derelict warehouse district, in 2009 the locally renown community revitalizer Tony Goldman decided to change things up.
-Taking advantage of the windowless warehouses, he commissioned several graffiti artists to transform these drab buildings into “the greatest street art ever seen in one place.”
+He commissioned several graffiti artists to transform these drab buildings into “the greatest street art ever seen in one place.”

 The Wynwood Walls are completely free to enter and explore and photograph.
-There is a shop and a restaurant on premises, and even a book that you can buy to bring the Wynwood Walls to your own coffee table.
+There are shops and restaurants on-premises, and there are plenty of options in the area.
+There is even a book that you can buy to bring the Wynwood Walls to your own coffee table.

 2520 NW 2nd Ave, Miami, FL 33127

-The Lincoln Road Mall, running parallel between 16th and 17th Streets, is a pedestrian-only walkway lined with restaurants, shops, and an awesome three-story movie theater.
+The Lincoln Road Mall, running parallel between 16th and 17th Streets, is a pedestrian-only walkway lined with restaurants and shops.
+There is even an awesome three-story movie theater on the corner.

-My only knock against the Lincoln Road Mall is that it can get extremely crowded, and Miami seems to have a surplus of people who don’t watch where they’re going.
+My only knock against the Lincoln Road Mall is that it gets extremely crowded.
+To make things worse, Miami seems to have a surplus of people who don’t watch where they’re going.
 But it is a cool area and part of a pedestrian-only movement gaining traction throughout the world.